oakmac/atom-parinfer/README.md

 This extension uses a trick for performance reasons that may act oddly in certain circumstances.
-It assumes that an open paren followed by a "word" character - ie: regex `^\(\w` - at the start of a line is the start of a new expression and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
-In 99% of cases, this is probably a correct assumption, but might break inside multi-line strings or other non-standard circumstances (hat-tip to [Shaun] for pointing out the multi-line string case).
+It assumes that an open paren followed by a "word" character - ie: regex `^\(\w` - at the start of a line is the start of a new "parent expression" and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
+In 99% of cases, this is probably a correct assumption, but might break inside multi-line strings or other non-standard circumstances.
 This is tracked at [Issue #9]; please add to that if you experience problems.

-atom-parinfer keeps a small [LRU cache] of Indent Mode and Paren Mode results for performance reasons.
+atom-parinfer keeps a [LRU cache] of Indent Mode and Paren Mode results for performance reasons.
 The size of the cache is small and unlikely to cause problems on modern hardware.
 If you run into memory issues using atom-parinfer, please open an issue.